 Serving the hungry since 1983?, the Las Vegas Catholic Worker located in the historic Westside provides a nutritious meal three mornings a week, maintains a food pantry, grows beautiful gardens, and more.
 Call to make an appointment for a tour or to learn how you can volunteer.
-You don’t have to be Catholic, not one bit.
+You don’t have to be Catholic.

 Barrick Museum at UNLV https://www.unlv.edu/ba

 Free admission art museum with exhibits that change, free postcards, and an art bar where you might be able to make a collage or other masterpiece using free supplies.
-There’s also a little theater and a botanic garden outside.
+There’s also a little theater and a desert botanic garden outside.
 Home to the Las Vegas Zine Library.
-You need an appointment to visit.

 Las Vegas Zine Library https://www.facebook.com/lasvegaszinelibrary